joligej/jmaths/README.md

 Whilst doing this, you will be guided through the configuration process.
 To rebuild the library from scratch, type `make fresh`, or use `make clean` to restore the folder to its original state.

 To uninstall the library, simply type `sudo make uninstall`, and any traces of the library will be removed from your system.
+If you provided a custom installation directory, please pass the directory as an `install_dir` parameter to the uninstall command as well.

 When linking with `libjmaths.a`, it is important to also link with any libraries that it depends on, for example when providing a custom allocator in `config/jmaths_aliases.hpp`, and to do so _after_ linking with `libjmaths.a`.